“Go glamping in quirky lodges and yurts (self-catering; each sleeps 2-7) in the Yorkshire Dales, complete with a café serving homespun fare”

 Set in a field a little nearer to the farmhouse, the Mongolian-inspired Meadow Yurts (open April-October) sleep up to 5.
 They're timber-framed and canvas-clad, erected on wooden platforms with small verandas.
 Inside they’re open-plan, with a chunky wooden double bed and 2 singles that pull out from underneath it (plus the option of an additional bed if needed).
 There are colourful rugs, a giant bean bag and a wood-burner providing heating and basic cooking facilities.
 There’s also a sink with cold running water, but no bathroom; instead, yurt residents use shared shower facilities (spotlessly clean, with underfloor heating) in a building across the field.

-Within the farmhouse itself is the Bunk Barn, a large space with wooden bunk beds sleeping 12.
-There's a tea- and coffee-making corner with a sink and kettle; shared shower facilities are downstairs.
-It’s ideal for hikers seeking a 1-night stopover (you can book individual beds), and can also be hired for kids’ sleepover parties or groups.
+Within the farmhouse itself is the Loft, a large space with 3 wooden bunk beds, 2 single beds and an optional adjoining room with double bed.
+There's a tea- and coffee-making corner with a sink and kettle, and a bathroom.
+It’s ideal for hiking parties seeking a 1-night stopover, and can also be hired for kids’ sleepover parties or groups.

 - Coffee tea making